Security Industry Association Profiles KoreLock and its New WIFI-direct Smart Lock

 Security Industry Association (SIA) member KoreLock, Inc., is a rising world leader providing turnkey Smart Lock technology.
 CEO and president Grant Walter and Co-Founder and VP of Product Rob Goff formed KoreLock to market advanced technology for IoT Smart Locks and related security products.

-SIA recently spoke with Grant Walter, CEO and President of KoreLock, Inc., about the company's history, offerings, and unique KoreLock WIFI-direct Smart Lock technology bridge for lock manufacturers and access control providers.
+SIA recently spoke with Grant Walter, CEO and President of KoreLock, Inc., about the company's history, offerings, and unique KoreLock Wi-Fi-direct Smart Lock technology bridge for lock manufacturers and access control providers.

 SIA: Tell us the story of your company.